jheising/HAPI/README.md

 Question: Why should an API be humanized?
 <br>
-Answer: Machines consume APIs, but **people** still write the software that run on those machines.
+Answer: Machines consume APIs, but people still write the software that run on those machines.

 Developers should write easily testable and self/well-documented code— shouldn't an API aspire to the same ideals?

 HAPI addresses this problem by reducing all operations to simple requests that can be initiated and read by any standard web browser.
 API calls are reduced from a series of instructions into a single, self-documenting URL that can be clicked from an Email, chat, blog post (or anything else) with results that are simple enough to be read back over the phone in plain english.

-## Requests

-### General Rules

-1. A HAPI *must* support the HTTP GET verb on all operations.
-Any other verb may be supported as well.
-2. A HAPI *must not* require any HTTP headers above and beyond what a standard web browser will send.
-3. A HAPI *should* strive to keep all input parameters within the URL of the request and not require any content within the HTTP request body.
-4. For requests with content (e.g. files) that cannot be sent through a URL, the HAPI *should* render an HTML page with a form to submit the content.
-6. A HAPI *must not* leverage cookies for security authentication purposes, as this could lead to phishing attacks.

 ### URLs